zzzteph/weakpass/passgen/README.md

-# Weakpass rule-based online generator
+# passgen - Weakpass rule-based online generator

 The tool generates a wordlist based on a set of words entered by the user.